 Having good stock control in place makes it easier to manage your storage.
 In turn, this means that products can be found quickly, handled efficiently and delivered to customers as soon as possible.

 - Storing multiple SKUs in a single location – one jar of honey can look very much like another one

-- Storing products with varying units of measurement together – those small and medium jars can be easily confused.
+- Storing products with varying units of measurement together – those 200ml and 300ml jars can be easily confused.

 In addition, using a warehouse management system will help.
 Humans alone are capable of 97% pick and pack accuracy.
 Add technology into the mix and that goes up to 99.999% –another area that outsourced order fulfillment can help with.

 5. Prevent theft and fraud